Interested in Playing College Tennis? Start Here!

 How many colleges have tennis programs?

-There are more than 1,100 women’s programs and more than 900 men’s programs in five different divisions:
+There are more than 1,100 women's programs and almost 950 men's programs in five different divisions:

 - NCAA Division I